ProjectMokuJustin/Muko/README.md

 Homepage: "link coming soon"

 # 2D Platformer & Turn Based Strategy
-Muko is a Game in which you have to fight various enemies in an action 2D Platformer Combat enviourment but you can freely choose to change the current Gameplay to a Turn Based Game
+Muko is a Game in which you have to fight various enemies in an action 2D Platformer Combat environment but you can freely choose to change the current Gameplay to a Turn Based Game

 # Gameplay